Kidstoysstudio's ultimate activity book collection Download activity book

 Users can also adjust settings such as Wi-Fi.
 However, services and accessibility settings cannot be transferred to the user

-After creating a new user, you will see a list of functions and apps available on the tablet, such as Games, Browser, Location settings, etc.
+After you create a new user, you will see a list of available features and apps on the tablets, such as Games, Browser, Location settings, etc.

 You must manually select On and Off for these settings.
 Your kids won't be able to access those features with the settings you turn Off.